hexaeight/Documentation/serverless.md

 ### Quick Start

-This Authentication template is specific to Vercel Deployment and requires the following for HexaEight Serverless to start authenticating users.
+This Authentication template is specific to Vercel Deployment and requires the following environment variables for HexaEight Serverless to start authenticating users.

     RapidAPIKey
     clientappcode